 A friend of mine has an unusual hobby at sports bars.

-He likes watching how people eat chicken wings.
+He enjoys watching how people eat chicken wings.

 Not in a creepy way.

-More like a strange little sociology experiment conducted over beer and baskets of hot wings.
+More like a little sociology experiment conducted over beer and baskets of hot wings.

 According to him, there are two distinct types of people.